mans2singh/GettingAndCleaningDataProject/CodeBook.md

 * All commas, parenthesis and hyphens are remove removed.

 ##### Variable name format decision
 I choose to make the variables camel-case since they are easy to ready.
-I left the components of the variable name (eg: in the first row below - for tBodyAcc-mean()-X, transformed to timeBodyAccMeanX) so that the context of the variables generated is not lost in translation.
+I left the short names of the variable name so that the context of the variables generated is not lost in translation.
+(Eg: in the first row below - for tBodyAcc-mean()-X, transformed to timeBodyAccMeanX)

-#### Examples of two variable name translation:
+#### Examples of two variable name and their transformation:

     |--------------------------------------|-------------------------------------------|
 	| Original Name                        | Transformed Name                          |